-Dethatch the lawn at the start of your grass’s optimal growth period.
+Dethatch your lawn at the start of your grass’s optimal growth period.
 The rule of thumb is to dethatch southern grasses in late spring to early summer and northern grasses in early spring or early fall.

 The ideal time to dethatch your lawn is a day with mild weather that protects the grass from heat stress.
 If it rained recently, wait a few days so the soil can dry out a bit.
 Moist soil (neither wet nor dry) is ideal.